 - Turn the dough out onto a sheet of cling wrap and roll to shape about 4cm in diameter cylinder on a kitchen bench.

 - Refrigerate the cookie dough for at least 60 minutes.

 - Start to preheat the oven to 180°C (356°F).

 - Remove the cling wrap and roll the cookie dough on granule sugar in a flat container to coat the dough with granule sugar.

-- Cut the cookie dough 1 cm thick and place them on a lined baking tray with baking sheet.
+- Cut the cookie dough about 7mm (0.3inch)thick and place them on a lined baking tray with baking sheet.

 - Place the cherry blossom flower on each cookie and press it gently.

 - Bake the cookies for 15 minutes.

 - Transfer to a wire rack to cool.

 - if you do not have a stand mixer, you can use hand mixer too.